 So the first thing to try is to simply make sure your rabbit isn’t bored.
 Give them a large enclosure and plenty of time to exercise.
-Make sure your rabbit has a variety of toys to play with, including chew toys, digging toys, and foraging toys.
+Make sure your rabbit has a variety of toys to play with, including chew toys, digging toys, and foraging toys (learn more about toys for rabbits).
 You’ll also want to make sure you give your rabbit lots of attention on a daily basis, since rabbits are also very social creatures.

 If none of this helps, then it could just be that your rabbit really enjoys digging into their litter box.
 You’ll have to focus on making changes that reduce the amount of mess your rabbit can make.
 You can see if your rabbit will be willing to use a covered litter box, or give them a box with very high sides that can catch most of the flying litter.
 Alternatively, you can put your rabbit’s litter box into a larger plastic bin that will catch the flying litter.
 This way the clean up will be a lot easier.